yashasip7/Fresher-Coding-Assessment/README.md

 Put your solution within the specific folder of your problem.
 For example, if you are working on `music`, please put your entire solution under the `music` folder.
 If you put it at the root of the repository, or in any place other than the relevant problem folder, your solution will not be considered.

 Please ensure that you _push_ your changes to the GitHub repository, to the `main` branch.
-If your final solution is not pushed to the `main` branch of the GitHub repository, your submission cannot be considered.
-You can verify this by viewing the repository contents on github.com.
+If your final solution is not pushed to the `main` branch of the GitHub repository, your submission will not be considered.

 ## Evaluation Criteria